-When You Love Someone: The Child’s View of Parental Conflict and Divorce, a Presentation of Lecture, Music and Hollywood Highlights, by Dr. Michael Donner and Dr. Dale Siperstein.
+When You Love Someone: The Child’s View of Parental Conflict and Divorce, a Presentation of Lecture, Music and Hollywood Highlights, by Dr. Michael Donner and Dr. Dale Siperstein

-Dr. Donner has a Ph.D. in Clinical Psychology, is the Dean of the Child Psychotherapy Training Program at the San Francisco Center for Psychoanalysis, and is the author of numerous articles including “Tearing the Child Apart,” which reviewed the problem of parents acting against their children’s best interests.
+WHO: Dr. Donner has a Ph.D. in Clinical Psychology, is the Dean of the Child Psychotherapy Training Program at the San Francisco Center for Psychoanalysis, and is the author of numerous articles including “Tearing the Child Apart,” which reviewed the problem of parents acting against their children’s best interests.
 Dr. Siperstein.
 MFT, PhD, ABPP, is a Doctor of Philosophy in Clinical Psychology and a Specialist in Forensic Psychology, a Specialty of the American Board of Professional Psychology, a professor at The Wright Institute in Berkeley, and has presented many seminars, most recently A Collaborative Model for Educating Psychological Assessors at the Society for Personality Assessment.

-Their seminar will cover the following topics:
+WHAT: The seminar will cover the following topics:

 I. Introduction and Overview